plattlab/AAV-Perturb-seq/README.md

 Download the R objects from GEO to use the notebooks: GSE236519.

+Count tables for gRNA expression libraries are generated as shown in Hill et al 2018 (https://github.com/shendurelab/single-cell-ko-screens.git)

+Scripts in this repo:

 * `gRNA_nucleus_association.Rmd` contains code for gRNA QC, filtering, and integration with gene expression data

 * `pooled_screen_analysis.Rmd` accepts scRNA-seq screen data containing multiple cell types and perturbations